aerni/alpine-statamic-responsive-images/README.md

 ```

 ## Usage
-Replace the `data-statamic-responsive-images` attribute with `x-data` and `x-statamic-responsive-images`.
-Then delete the original inline script.
+Delete the original inline script and replace the `data-statamic-responsive-images` attribute with `x-data` and `x-statamic-responsive-images`.

 ```diff
 - @once